krithicr/University_Chatbot/README.md

   If you find any issues or want to suggest improvements, please feel free to open an issue or submit a pull request.

 Feel free to chat with the University Chatbot and have a great time exploring the application!
-For more information about the code, check the source files in the backend and frontend folders.
+For more information about the code, check the source files.